G-Node/gin-cli/docs/project-structure.md

 ```

-The following list describes the purpose of each subpackage and some its key functions.
+The following list describes the purpose of each subpackage and some of its key functions.
 This list is ordered in a *top-down*, *depth first* fashion; it explains higher level functionality first, starting from the package that the user interfaces with directly.

 ## gincmd